extism/js-pdk/README.md

 This is essentially a fork of [Javy](https://github.com/bytecodealliance/javy) by Shopify.
 We may wish to collaborate and upstream some things to them.
 For the time being I built this up from scratch using some of their crates, namely quickjs-wasm-rs.

 > Warning: This is a very bare-bones runtime.
-It's only for running pure JS code and is not compatible with node or the browser.
+It's only for running pure JS code and it does not expose node APIs or the browser APIs.
 > We have limited support for some W3C APIs (e.g. we support `Text{Encoder,Decoder}` but not `fetch`),
 > but many modules you take from npm will not work out of the box.
 There is no support for node APIs or anything that makes syscalls typically.
 You'll need to
 > polyfill any APIs with a pure JS implementation, which is often possible, but some things, such as controlling sockets, are not possible.
 Feel free to [file an issue](https://github.com/extism/js-pdk/issues/new)